-By Sherese Danielle Ezelle, LMHC, LCPC
+By Sherese D. Ezelle, LMHC, LPC, NCC

 Black History Month is a time to celebrate the achievements and contributions of African Americans to society.
 It is also an opportunity to address their unique challenges, including those related to mental health and well-being.
 Let’s explore five ways to support the behavioral health of African Americans during Black History Month.